 Plus, I seem to have a never-ending supply of salad ideas in my head, which doesn’t hurt our quest to eat more salads.

 This salad has a Mediterranean spin, except it uses steak crusted with Mediterranean herbs instead of the usual chicken you see in similar salads.
 I had to throw in roasted red peppers because I LOVE them.
 Isn’t that reason enough?

 Cooking time for your steak depends on your preference of “doneness” and the thickness of your steak.
+There’s also some taste differences between which cuts you’re using – the difference between prime rib and ribeye is the taste and tenderness, for example.
 Here’s a handy chart to help you.

 !/2 large red bell pepper, sliced

 8-10 ounces filet mignon (or steak of choice)

 1/2 teaspoon dried rosemary